sandyg6/100-Days-Python-challenge/README.md

 41. Write a program for Binary to decimal conversion. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day41.py)
 42. Write a program for Decimal to binary conversion. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day42.py)
 43. Write a program for Binary to octal conversion. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day43.py)
-44. Write a program for Octal to binary conversion
+44. Write a program for Octal to binary conversion. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day44.py)
 45. Write a program for Decimal to octal conversion
 46. Write a program for Octal to decimal conversion
 47. Write a program to find number of times digit 3 occurs in each and every number from 0 to n